ShouvikSaha504/Airbnb-Booking-Analysis---EDA/README.md

 - **Heatmaps**: To visualize correlations between multiple variables.
 - **Box Plots**: To identify outliers and understand the spread of data.

-## Objectives
-The main objectives of this project are to:

-1. Understand the key factors that influence pricing and customer behavior on Airbnb.
-2. Identify popular neighborhoods and room types that are in high demand.
-3. Provide actionable insights that can be used to enhance Airbnb’s marketing strategies, improve customer satisfaction, and optimize host performance.
-4. Highlight any potential security concerns or risks based on the data.